 1. Let assume of course that you have a grill already (if not then the number also includes buying a grill!).
 The decision you need to make is whether to use charcoal or wood chips.
 Few people realized that charcoal is actually compressed sawdust in the first place, but there still a big difference between them and wood chips.
 Wood chips add a smokier flavor to your barbecue cooking.
 This extra smokiness can be essential if you’re trying to add some authentic taste to your recipe.

 2. This one’s easy, grill your food.
 Take your time and don’t undercook your meats, but don’t let them burn either.
 Your best bet is to keep a watchful eye on your meats.

 3. The grilling was done and we’ll assume you’ve eaten your delicious food, so what’s left?
 Clean up.
 Many grills are grated grills which mean then need to be cleaned with a wire brush.
 If they’re not cleaned the next time you barbecue your food will stick to the grates and will also taste bad.

-So go ahead and fire up that grill, it’s that time of year for barbecue cooking (which is all of the years)!
+So go ahead and fire up that grill, it’s that time of year for barbecue cooking (which is all over the years)!